 There is nothing nicer than the white Scottish crags covered in snow.
 It is the prettiest sight to behold, and to drive down the country lanes with the mist rolling in, can’t be beaten – especially the nearby Pentland Hills and Firth of Forth on Scotland’s east coast.

 Transportation And Driving

 We drove Scotland: took buses, and also used the train.
 I personally found the trains expensive, but I did love driving.
-Hiring a car is a fabulous option, and we found it to be great value, and we picked one up the first time from near the airport.
+Hiring a car is a fabulous option.
+We found it to be of great value and picked one up the first time from near the airport.

 Being Australian, I found it easy to drive in Scotland.